tenley8/Microsoft-Power-BI/Microsoft Contosa Sales Report Analysis/README.md

 ## Project Overview
 This project aims to analyze the Contosa sample data from Microsoft.
 Contosa is an electronics company that sells various products through stores, online and resellers.
 This model contains sales data from 2007 to 2009.
-In this scenario, I work with a company that analyzes Contosa’s 'Gross Profit' from different dimensions and the annual Bundget & Sales Amount totals.
+In this scenario, I work with a company that analyzes Contosa’s 'Gross Profit' from different dimensions and also the Annual Bundget & Sales Amount totals.
 I am going to analyze the data using various dimensions including DimProduct, DimProduct Subcatogery & DimPromotion.

 #### Grouping
-In this project we are going to create a new group called BrandName from the DimProduct table using the field BrandName.
-Under this group we will utilize the brands: AdventureWorks, Contosa and Northwind Traders .
+In this project I am going to create a new group called BrandName from the DimProduct table using the field BrandName.
+Under this group I will utilize the brands: AdventureWorks, Contosa and Northwind Traders .

 #### DAX Measures for the FactSales Table
 	- % Items Returned = SUM(FactSales[ReturnQuantity])/ SUM(FactSales[SalesQuantity])